Niagara Falls, New York: History

 After the Love Canal disaster, the city—which had already been declining in population for nearly two decades—experienced accelerated economic and political difficulties.
 The costs of manufacturing elsewhere had become less expensive, which led to the closure of several factories.
 The city's population eventually dropped by more than half of its peak, as workers fled the city in search of jobs elsewhere.
 Then, much like the nearby city of Buffalo, the city's economy plummeted when a failed urban renewal project destroyed Falls Street and the tourist district.

 In 2001, the leadership of Laborers Local 91 was found guilty of extortion, racketeering and other crimes following an exposé by Mike Hudson of the Niagara Falls Reporter.
 Union boss Michael "Butch" Quarcini died before trial, while the rest of the union leadership was sentenced to prison.

 In early 2010, former Niagara Falls Mayor Vincenzo Anello was indicted on federal charges of corruption, alleging the mayor accepted $40,000 in loans from a businessman who was later awarded a no-bid lease on city property.
 The charges were dropped as part of a plea deal after Anello pleaded guilty to unrelated charges of pension fraud, regarding a pension from the International Brotherhood of Electrical Workers, of which he is a member.
 He was sentenced to 10 to 16 months in prison.

 The city's decline received national exposure from Bloomberg Businessweek in 2010.

-On November 30, 2010, the New York State Attorney General entered into an agreement with the city and its police department to create new policies to govern police practices in response to claims of excessive force and police misconduct.
+In November 2010, the New York State Attorney General entered into an agreement with the city and its police department to create new policies to govern police practices in response to claims of excessive force and police misconduct.
 The city committed to create policies and procedures to prevent and respond to allegations of excessive force, and to ensure police are properly trained and complaints are properly investigated.
 Prior claims filed by residents will be evaluated by an independent panel.